jsevo/ibmQS/README.md

 Individual based simulations microbial communication.
 Used to analyse the evolution of Quorum sensing, under review at PNAS.

-Check out these two videos to get an intuition into how they work:
+Check out these two videos to get an intuition of how they work:

 https://www.youtube.com/watch?v=BB0RXiisIHw